Pierce Deanery Strategic Planning

 A New Parish Vision

-Following Archbishop Paul D. Etienne’s vision to foster a sustainable, thriving Catholic community in Tacoma, the Pierce Deanery continues efforts to merge Holy Rosary, Visitation, St. Rita and St. Ann parishes into one new parish, associated with the mission of St. John of the Woods.
+Following Archbishop Paul D. Etienne’s vision to foster a sustainable, thriving Catholic community in Tacoma, the Pierce Deanery recommended merging Holy Rosary, Visitation, St. Rita and St. Ann parishes into one new parish, associated with the mission of St. John of the Woods.
 This new parish is called Pope St. John XXIII.
 It is under the leadership of Fr.
 Tuan and its new parish leadership is made up of representatives from each of the individual parishes.

 Corpus Christi Mass at St. Ann with altar servers from Holy Rosary, Visitation and St. Ann.
 Photos courtesy of Francine Mastini.

 We honor the unique history and rich contributions from each of these five parishes.
 These parish communities have enriched the lives of their parishioners and have positively impacted their local communities.
 Each will bring its unique gifts and talents to the new parish to continue the long-standing history of helping others know Christ.

 Our Lady of the Holy Rosary Parish, Tacoma

 Founded in 1891, Holy Rosary, which welcomed German-speaking Catholics, was the second parish in the Tacoma area. lts first pastor was Father William Eversmann, O.S.B. who celebrated Mass in German and opened a school in September of 1891.

 St. Ann, Tacoma